llama-risk/docs-gho/docs/concepts/faq.md

 ## How to borrow GHO

-The GHO pool will function differently from existing assets but to borrow it will work similarly as other available assets on the different markets in the protocol.
+Similarly to the borrowing of other assets on Aave, a user must supply collateral (at a specific collateral ratio) to be able to mint (borrow) GHO.
+As GHO is minted on demand, the user does not have to rely on assets being supplied - GHO does not need to be supplied.
+Step-by-step flow is as follows:

 1. Supply Collateral
 2. Borrow GHO
 3. Repay GHO and Accrued Interest (real-time)
-4. Repaid interest will be redirected to the DAO, rather than an asset supplier, contributing to the DAO treasury
+4. Repaid interest is redirected to the DAO, rather than an asset supplier, contributing to the DAO treasury

 The video below shows how to borrow GHO using the Aave Protocol interface.